netsec-ethz/scion-tutorials/content/general_scion_configuration/local_top.md

              as-sig.key
 ```

-!!! warning "Running smaller topology"
+!!! warning "Running large topology"
-    Running default SCION topology **requires significant amount of system resources**.
-This might not be possible on IoT devices like Raspberry PI or Virtual machines.
-For this reason using smaller topology is recommended.
-To generate smaller topology you can use predefined  definition of tiny topology in following way:
+    Running the default SCION topology **requires significant amount of system resources**.
+This might not be possible on IoT devices like Raspberry PI or on a resource-limited virtual machine.
+For this reason, using a smaller topology is recommended.
+To generate a small topology with only a single ISD and 3 ASes, you can use the predefined definition of tiny topology as follows:

     ```
     ./scion.sh topology -c topology/Tiny.topo
     ```

-    After changing contents of `gen` directory it is necessary to [restart SCION infrastructure](/scion_tricks/changing_gen_dir/#restarting-scion-infrastructure)

-** This command will delete any previous `gen` directory.
-Make sure to back it up before, if necessary! **

 Some notes about the topology definition in `topology/Default.topo`